DizonCordero/javascript-beginners-curriculum/README.md

 [Javascript Is Sexy - Apply, Call, and Bind Methods](http://javascriptissexy.com/javascript-apply-call-and-bind-methods-are-essential-for-javascript-professionals/)
 [Javascript Is Sexy - Understand the Keyword 'This' With Clarity and Master It](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/)

+##Next Steps

+If you got this far, you're basically ready to start interviewing with Hack Reactor.
+Start the [Admissions Challenge](admissions.hackreactor.com) and schedule an interview once you pass it.

+If I know you personally, you should message me -- I'd love to personally test your skills and give you some advice.
+I'm always active on Facebook Messenger.